 Don’t force the dough together too soon.
-Continue to work the pastry until the dough starts to come together naturally.
-If you force the dough together while still in a breadcrumb like state then the end result will be a crumbly, dry pastry, that is almost impossible to roll.
+Continue to work the pastry until the dough starts to come together.
+If you force the dough together while still in a breadcrumb like state then the end result will be a crumbly dry pastry, almost impossible to roll.

 Avoid over-working the dough.
 More mixing than necessary will cause the gluten to develop, making the dough difficult to work with and producing a tough crust.

 Roll the dough gently and gradually, ensuring an even thickness so the pastry cooks evenly.
-Flour and turn the pastry regularly between each roll in order to prevent the pastry from sticking.
+Flour and turn the pastry as necessary in order to prevent the pastry sticking.